Pranavgami/Product-Billing-System/README.md

 # Product-billing-system
-This is the basic code for product billing system in which Counter person have to add the details manually. this code consists of simple basic java without and database or etc.
+This is the basic code for product billing system in which Counter person have to add the details manually. this code consists of simple basic java without any database or etc.